nkinnan/esphome-pace-bms/README.md

 - Multi-pack information *** Only available for `protocol_commandset: 0x25` and `type=MASTER`
 	- **BMS Count** - How many packs in total the master BMS reports being connected
-	- **Payload Count** - How many data payloads are returned by the master BMS for a broadcast request for analog or status information
+	- **Payload Count** - How many data payloads are returned by the master BMS on a broadcast request for analog or status information (this should match 'BMS Count' unless there is a problem)

 - All "Analog Information"
 	- **Cell Count**